Telegram-Bot-Node/Nikoro/readme.md

 ## Plugins

-Plugins can be easly written with a basic understanding of Javascript.
+Plugins can be easly written with a basic understanding of JavaScript.

 Check the ```plugins``` folder to see the available plugins and check each file to see a basic explanation.